 There are four E’s that need to be satisfied before you can become a licensed Certified Public Accountant: education, exam, experience, and ethics.
 The requirements for each state are different, so you should check your State Board of Accountancy’s website for more information.

-As far as education, some states require a graduate degree (some students choose to pursue a graduate level accounting program, like a Masters of Accountancy) and some simply require a certain number of hours to become licensed.
+As far as education, some states require the candidate to attend graduate school (some students choose to pursue a graduate level accounting program, like a Masters of Accountancy) and some simply require a certain number of hours to become a licensed CPA.
 However, according to the AICPA, the only jurisdiction that doesn’t require 150 semester hours of education to be licensed in the U.S. Virgin Islands.
 A typical Bachelor’s Degree in Accounting is 120 hours, which means you need to decide how you’re going to obtain those 30 hours to become licensed.

 The one constant between all states is the exam, which you need to pass to become a licensed CPA.
 Both experience and ethics requirements vary by state.

 3. Check Off Your CPA Exam Requirements

-Whether you’re planning on taking the CPA exam over the summer before you jump into your career, or you’re looking to go to grad school, now is the time to start looking at pre-exam requirements.
+Whether you’re planning on taking the CPA exam over the summer before you jump into your full-time accounting career, or you’re looking to go to graduate school, now is the time to start looking at pre-exam requirements.
 Believe it or not, there are certain criteria you have to meet before you can even sit for the CPA exam.